mattmartin14/dream_machine/go_code/fake_data/readme.md

 - CLI_Name > Verb > Noun > Adjective

 to generate a fake dataset.
-Examples you can run in terminal are:
+Currently, this program is built to handle creating fake datasets in 2 file formats (JSON and CSV).
+You can pass in the number of rows you want to generate and the file name.
+Below are 2 examples that you can run on the CLI to generate data files:

 ```bash
 fd create json --rows 10000 --filename somedata.json
 fd create csv --rows 5000 --filename data.csv
 ```

+Down the road, I could expand this handle other file formats such as parquet, but I have not gotten to that just yet.

+Enjoy!